‘The Bachelorette’ 2017 Spoilers: Chris Harrison On Why He Spoiled The Bachelor

 A post shared by Rachel Lindsay (@therachlindsay) on

 While this was huge news and kind of out of nowhere, it was also a bit shocking to see that it was coming directly from ABC.
-The network usually does whatever possible to prove the spoiler sites like Reality Steve wrong and they take strong measures to try and keep the results of the show secret and from being spoiled, but it hardly ever happens.
+The network usually does whatever possible to prove the spoiler sites like Reality Steve wrong, and they take strong measures to try and keep the results of the show secret and from being spoiled, but it hardly ever happens.

 Now, here was ABC spoiling the current season of The Bachelor by letting the world know that one of Nick Viall’s final four would not be winning.
 It kind of makes her upcoming scenes pointless as the world knows she won’t make it to the very end anyway.